imthenachoman/How-To-Secure-A-Linux-Server/README.md

     Unattended-Upgrade::Automatic-Reboot-WithUsers "true";
     ```

+    **Notes**:
-    **Note**: Check `/usr/lib/apt/apt.systemd.daily` for details on the `APT::Periodic` options and check https://github.com/mvo5/unattended-upgrades for details on the `Unattended-Upgrade` options.
+    - Check `/usr/lib/apt/apt.systemd.daily` for details on the `APT::Periodic` options
+    - Check https://github.com/mvo5/unattended-upgrades for details on the `Unattended-Upgrade` options

 1. Run a dry-run of `unattended-upgrades` to make sure your configuration file is okay: